mindswim/uni-info-sys/tasks.md

 ---

-### ✅ Task 3: Standardize JSON Output with API Resources
+### ✅ Task 3: Standardize JSON Output with API Resources - COMPLETED ✅

 **Goal:** Use API Resources to control and standardize the JSON output of your API, preventing accidental data exposure and ensuring a consistent structure.